NSThy/pyahoo/README.md

 # pyahoo
-A small tool to display stocks and cryptos from yahoo [FULLY CREATED BY CHATGPT]
+A small tool to display stocks and cryptos from yahoo
+the code and icon are [FULLY CREATED BY CHATGPT]

+# config
+the config file is in ~/.config/pyahoo